Idaeon is one classical salon-style class that provides 2.5 high school credits.

 Why Classical?

 The long tradition of classical education has emphasized the seeking after of truth, goodness, and beauty and learning from those who’ve gone before us.
-It’s a path tried and proven for millennia, and we see no reason not to give credence to, as G.K.
+It’s a path tried and proven for millennia, and there’s no reason not to give credence to, as G.K.
 Chesterton put it, the “democracy of the dead.”
 It’s through this timeless wisdom that forms an ennobled person who benefits the culture.

 Why Salon?